-A healthy squirt of Americolor Bright White gel food coloring, about a tablespoon.
+A healthy squirt of Chefmaster White gel food coloring, about a tablespoon.
 (I have found that if I color all of my frosting with some white, it eliminates butter bleed that some cookiers struggle with.)

 Color your icing before you thin it to the consistency you need.
 If you thin it too much, add more powdered sugar until you get what you are looking for.